peterddrummond/xspde_matlab/doc/source/introduction.rst

 The xSPDE code is an extensible Stochastic Partial Differential Equation solver.
 It is a **stochastic toolbox** for constructing simulations, which is applicable to many stochastic problems [Gardiner2004]_.
 It has a modular design which can be changed to suit different applications, and includes strategies for calculating errors.
 At a basic level just one or two lines of input are enough to specify the equation.
 For advanced users, the entire architecture is open and extensible in numerous ways.

-Versions with an `.m` ending are written in Matlab, an interpreted scientific language of The Mathworks Inc. This version is best regarded as a prototyping platform.
+Versions with an `.m` ending are written in Matlab, an interpreted scientific language of The Mathworks Inc, and are compatible with Octave, an open-source clone of Matlab.
+This version is best regarded as a prototyping platform.
 A code for new applications can be quickly developed and tested.
 This will not be quite as fast as a dedicated code but can be written easily and *understandably*.

 The xSPDE logo is a three-pointed star that symbolizes that the code is suitable for all three domains: ordinary, partial or stochastic equations.
 Coincidentally, the logo is also similar to the three-pointed star from a Mercedes 280SE, renowned for its advanced automotive engineering.